GoogleCloudPlatform/compute-cassandra-python/README.md

 Cassandra cluster utilizing Google Compute Engine resources.

-This material was developed using Cassandra 1.2.5, Debian Wheezy images, and the OpenJDK 7 JRE available through the official Debian repository (see Java below).
+This material was developed using Cassandra 1.2.5, Debian Wheezy images, and the OpenJDK 7 JRE (see Java below) available through the official Debian repository.

 ## Overview